ItsIrv/quvel-kit/docs/backend/module-development.md

 ### Module Service Provider

-Replace the default service provider with one that extends `App\Providers\ModuleServiceProvider`:
+Replace the default service provider with one that extends `Modules\Core\Providers\ModuleServiceProvider`:

 ```php
 <?php